A Guide to Implementing the Theory of

 operational decisions and system success?

 Goldratt and Fox have coined this bridge the “cost” bridge (4).
 Let’s draw it.
-Any local actions that has a

-Let’s investigate this a little further.
 In the Haystack Syndrome,

 Goldratt presented a small thought experiment, known as the P & Q problem